Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 We want proactive salespeople, not reactive ones.

-3. Honor Individual Work Rhythms for Better Results
+3. Honor Individual Work Rhythms

 Some salespeople crush cold calling at 7 AM.
 Others hit their stride at 2 PM.
 Stop forcing everyone into the same schedule.